davidbroadwater/udacity-mlnd-capstone-submission/capstone_report.md

 The most interesting part of this project was getting a chance to analyze tennis data and see which features turned out to be most important for the model.
 While I expected player ranking to play a role, I was surprised at how important they were to the model.
 It was really helpful to have a "head start" in-terms of knowing the data and domain so well.

 The most difficult part of the project was trying to determine the best way to process and split the data into a form which could be used by a model, especially in terms of processing all of the statistics.
 Once I started creating the models, I also found I was easily distracted by chasing down different approaches or hyperparameters to tune.
+Lastly, the length of time needed to optimize and train the models (2+ hours total) made refinements burdensome toward the latter stages of the project; this could have potentially been mitigated by utilizing cloud based computing resources instead of my personal computer.

 The final model was in line with my expectations.
 While I'm certainly glad it improved upon the benchmark model, I wasn't expecting a drastic improvement since it was using similar data and similar processing techniques and features overall.
 While betting return on investment wasn't evaluated here, since this model performed better than Sipko and Knottenbelt's [][#Simko:2015] model (which was shown to produce a positive ROI), I think it could be used as the basis of a betting strategy.